Atu IV: The Star

 Mutational Alchemy Interpretation: It doesn’t take much observational skill to recognize, that virtually all traditional Tarot systems, up to this point in time, have been rooted in contemporary views of astrology, thus, the Star immediately assumes the conversation of *heavenly stars*, as we know, and experience them.

 Mutational Alchemy is not concerned with cataloging astrological ideas, so much as it is interested in the anatomics of the Body of Light, as outlined in Tantricism, and alluded to time, and time again, throughout most of the great mystery traditions, down through the ages.
-Mutational Alchemy is fundamentally a transformational alchemical enginery, that looks to systems like the Tree of Life, (among others,) to tell us what *human stars* may be, and may also tell us something useful, as to how we might simulate this kind of physical Perfection for ourselves.
+Mutational Alchemy is fundamentally a transformational alchemical enginery, that looks to systems like the Tree of Life, (among others,) to tell us what *human stars* may be, and, it may also tell us something useful, as to how we might simulate this kind of physical Perfection for ourselves.

 Thus, the only star that very much concerns us here is the star of Consciousness itself.
 That this type of Star may find certain parallels among Heavenly stars, should come as no great surprise, as the laws of physics that govern the Without, are very often echoed seamlessly in the Within.
 Hermetic Alchemy has known this for a very long time, and Mutational Alchemy is a specialized extension of Hermetic Alchemy, seeking to capture a falsifiable physics of the *Star*, that we, (humans,) ultimately are.